Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 - Reevaluate your racier investments.
 Thinking of getting into buy-to-let?
 Perhaps give it six months.
 Own five flats already?
 Maybe sell the weakest one.
 Can you really risk owning that quarter-paid-for holiday home?
 (Perhaps – as I say this isn’t one-size fits all.
 My point is you should look objectively at your situation).

 - If you’re an active investor, make sure you’re not invested in crazy blue sky story stocks at the expense of sensible investing.
-Now might not be the best time for ‘fun punts’.
+Now is probably not be the best time for ‘fun punts’.

-- Either way, are you over-invested in equities?
+- Are you over-invested in equities?
 Shares are jolly when the market is going up.
-Not so much if they halve.
+Not so much if they halve .
 If you’re on track to hit your number at a lower level of risk, why are you taking on more?

 - Make sure any essential insurance – vehicle, home insurance, life insurance if you have dependents – is in place.